 - A state agency maintains purchase information and must verify that the person has not purchased another weapon within the time period (California, District of Columbia)

-- The restriction applies to all firearms (New York City) or to handguns (California, District of Columbia, Maryland, New Jersey), and also may apply to other classes of weapons such as assault weapons and 50 caliber rifles, if they are not otherwise banned (Maryland (assault weapons))
+- The restriction applies to all firearms (New York City) or at least handguns (California, District of Columbia, Maryland, New Jersey), and also may apply to other classes of weapons such as assault weapons and 50 caliber rifles, if they are not otherwise banned (Maryland (assault weapons))

-- The most frequently used approach is to restrict multiple purchases or sales to no more than one per person per month (California, District of Columbia, Maryland, New Jersey), but stricter limitations may be used (New York City restricts sales to no more than one handgun and one rifle or shotgun per person every 90 days)
+- The most frequently used approach is to restrict multiple purchases or sales to no more than one per person per month (California, District of Columbia, Maryland, New Jersey), but stricter limitations may be used (New York City limits purchases to one every 90 days)